Wettersten/metaxaqr-database-builder/README.md

 Python version 3.7, or later, (https://www.python.org/) is required to run the MetaxaQR Database Builder.

 Download and install VSEARCH version 2.15 or later (https://github.com/torognes/vsearch).
-VSEARCH is used to perform all clustering steps and is therefore required to use the MetaxaQR Database Builder.
+VSEARCH is used to perform all clustering steps and is therefore required to use the MetaxaQR Database Builder in both the prepare step and the creation of the database.

+Download and install MAFFT version xx or later (link) and HMMER version xx or later ().
+These are required for the creation of the HMMs that are created based for the MetaxaQR databases.

 Download the MetaxaQR Database Builder (https://github.com/Wettersten/metaxaqr-database-builder).